 Companies are realizing the potential to save money and profit through the adoption of IoT.
 Although the cost of implementing the technology is vast, in the long-term, costs can be saved as a result.
 IoT is reducing the cost by saving more than 12% on repairs and decreasing breakdowns by nearly 70%.
 Not only can it reduce costs in terms of equipment, but also saves on labor costs.
 IoT releases staff resource from long hours of manual checks, by providing full control 24/7.
 IoT gives organizations the opportunity to plan better and as a result, serve faster and more effectively to customers.
 Additionally, costs can be saved due to the ability to implement measures and predictive maintenance.

-IoT is continuously improving communication and optimizing manufacturing processes.
+IoT is continuously improving communication and optimizing manufacturing processes, with more applications and solutions being developed constantly.
 Microsoft recently announced that it’s joining forces with the BMW Group to transform digital production efficiency across the industry with an IoT open manufacturing platform.
 With this, it’s clear that many are starting to take advantage of this powerful technology and, as a result, are increasing productivity and efficiency, as well as gaining a deeper insight into their customers’ behavior patterns and needs.
 However, there are still some obstacles that need to be overcome, such as the lack of knowledge some companies still have.
 Workers undergoing IoT training and having experts in this area available internally will benefit businesses and equip them with the right tools to build a better future.